LutherCS/ads-class-pub/src/projects/keyboard/description.md

 ## Input

 The first line of the input specifies the number of test cases *t* (0 < t < 20).
 Each test case starts with a string and an integer *l* on one line.
 The string gives the word that was typed using the touchscreen keyboard, while *l* specifies the number of entries in the spell checker list (0 < l ≤ 10).
 Then follow *l* lines, each with one word of the spell checker list.
-You may safely assume that all words of one test case have the same length and no word is longer than 10000 characters (only lowercase ’a’ - ’z’).
+You may safely assume that all words of one test case have the same length and no word is longer than 10000 characters (only lowercase 'a' - 'z').
 Furthermore, each word appears exactly once in the spell checker list on one test case.

 ## Output